begh-azka/google-cloud-learning/1_gcp_services_overview/README.md

 15. Serverless Computing and so on

 ## Compute
-1. **Compute Engine:**
-   - GCP provides a scalable range of computing resources.
-It is highly customizable virtual machine and provides an option to deploy your code directly or via container.
-2. **Google App Engine:**
+### Compute Engine:
+   - Google Compute Engine is an **IaaS** component of Google Cloud Platform (GCP).
+   - Google Compute Engine enables users to launch **virtual machines** (VMs) on demand.
+VMs can be launched from the standard images or custom images created by users.

+### Google App Engine:
-   - App Engine is a fully managed, serverless platform for developing and hosting web applications at scale.
+   - App Engine is a fully managed, **serverless** platform for developing and hosting web applications at scale.
    - Users can choose from several popular languages, libraries, and frameworks to develop their applications and then App Engine takes care of provisioning servers and scaling app instances based on demand.
-It is a PaaS for building scalable applications.
+It is a **PaaS** for building scalable applications.